pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 05\.30 – 09.00 photography in the field with focus on soft morning light

-09\.00 – 09.30 bush breakfast or packed breakfast
+09\.00 – 09.30 camp breakfast or packed breakfast

 09\.00 – 11.00 continue photography in the field focusing on B&W photography